Portrait of Chris and Dan.

 I do not know, however, to whom I owe my thanks.

-The following is a ROUGH DRAFT only.
+The following is ROUGH DRAFT NOTES only.

 2009.08.16